Samik081/beets-beatport4/README.rst

-It will authorize to the Beatport API using ``authorization_code`` grant type and ``client_id`` provided by beatport for the sake of their ``swagger-ui`` frontend in which you can test their API: https://api.beatport.com/v4/docs/
+It will authorize to the Beatport API using ``authorization_code`` grant type and ``client_id`` provided by beatport for the sake of their ``swagger-ui`` frontend in which you can test their API: https://api.beatport.com/v4/docs/ By default, ``client_id`` is scrapped automatically from the above URL.
+Alternatively, you can also pass it via plugin configuration.

 Steps: